Michael Ngadeu-Ngadjui

-Michael Ngadeu-Ngadjui (born 23 November 1990) is a Cameroonian professional footballer who plays as a centre-back for Chinese Super League club Beijing Guoan and captains the Cameroon national team.
+Michael Ngadeu-Ngadjui (born 23 November 1990) is a Cameroonian professional footballer who plays as a centre-back for Chinese Super League club Chongqing Tonglianglong and captains the Cameroon national team.

 Club career

 Ngadeu trained as a youth with Canon Yaoundé.
 After graduating in Cameroon, he spent six months learning German in order to study Civil Engineering in Germany.
 Whilst in Germany, he played for SV Sandhausen II and 1.
 FC Nürnberg II, before transferring to Romanian club Botoșani in 2014, where he eventually wore the captain's armband.

 Slavia Prague

 Despite rumours linking him with a move to Steaua Bucharest, in the summer of 2016 he completed a €500k transfer to Slavia Prague.

 Upon his return from the 2017 Africa Cup of Nations, he scored the only hat-trick of his senior career for Slavia Prague in his first game back on 25 February 2017 in their 8–1 away win at Příbram.
 On 9 May 2018, he played as Slavia Prague won the 2017–18 Czech Cup final against Jablonec.

 In January 2019, a €4.5 million transfer to Premier League side Fulham fell through at the last minute, after Ngadeu had flown to London and passed a medical.

 He again featured heavily in the 2018–19 season, both in Slavia's Europa League campaign that ended in the quarter finals, and domestically, where the team secured their first domestic double since 1942.
 At the end of the 2018–19 Czech First League season, he was voted the league's best defender.